jobisoft/TbSync/content/scripts/notifyTools/README.md

 ## Objective

-This script is intened to be used together with the WindowListener API (WL API v1.45 or later).
+This script is intened to be used together with the WindowListener API (WL API v1.46 or later) or BootstrapLoader API (BL API v 1.12).

-The WL API provides a `notifyExperiment()` method, which allows to send data from your WebExtension's background page to any privileged script running in any of your Experiments.
+The WL API and the BL API provide a `notifyExperiment()` method, which allows to send data from your WebExtension's background page to any privileged script running in any of your Experiments.
 The recieving script must include `notifyTools.js` and register a listener.
+The value returned by the registered listener is passed back as the return value of `notifyExperiment(data)` (as a Promise).

-It also allows to send data from any privileged script running in any of your Experiments to your WebExtension background page and await a return value.
+This script also allows to send data from any privileged script running in any of your Experiments to your WebExtension background page and await a return value.

 ![messaging](https://user-images.githubusercontent.com/5830621/111921572-90db8d80-8a95-11eb-8673-4e1370d49e4b.png)